 While the City of Angels might not have a reputation for affordability, it’s home to a growing number of hostels.
 If you want to explore the city’s hotspots on a budget, these wallet-friendly options are a good place to start.

 A sprawling metropolis brimming with museums, restaurants and celebrities, Los Angeles can be overwhelming and expensive to visit.
-But it is possible to explore the City of Angels without breaking the bank.
-When it comes to accommodation, hostels can be an affordable and social option.
-Whether you’re looking for a party atmosphere, want to stay in a Hollywood manor or prefer something beachside, these are the best hostels in LA.
+But it is possible to explore the city without breaking the bank.
+Hostels aren’t particularly widespread in the US, but in LA, you’ll find them dotted from Venice Beach to Hollywood – there’s even one sitting right on the Hollywood Walk of Fame.
+Whether you’re looking for a party atmosphere, want to stay in a classic Hollywood manor or prefer something beachside, these affordable and sociable hostels are the best in LA.

 Located about as close as you can get to the golden sands of Venice Beach, the location of Samesun is unbeatable.
 How many hostels can boast about palm-lined views over the Pacific Ocean?
 When you’re not making new friends at the nightly in-house events or skateboarding along the famous Venice Beach Boardwalk out front, you’ll be in your comfortable room being lulled to sleep by the sound of waves lapping the shore.
 If you do fancy exploring further afield, the hostel has an on-site booking agent to book excursions and trips for you – rope in your new friends and head out on a day trip to the Hollywood Sign, before retreating to the beach in time for happy hour.